 Step 3: Implement

 If the analysis leads to an indication that sell-off or spin-off is indeed appropriate for the Footwear division, then you now have a clear rationale for your decision.
 Consider also the possible dependencies between your retained business and the divested business particularly in the case of sell-off when you are still passing the synergy test - one of the units may still need to provide some inputs or services to the other.
 This is equivalent to realizing Dm[B] not at one time, but over a period of time in the divestiture test (see box 8.1).
-These should be contractually specified and agreed upon with the buyer, and possibile transactional hazards should be considered (see Chapter 3 and also Chapter 9 on outsourcing).
+These should be contractually specified and agreed upon with the buyer, and possibile transactional hazards should be considered (see Section 3 and also Section 9 on outsourcing).

 You will also need to prepare your Footwear (and indeed Football division) employees for the divestiture.
 The rationale for the divestiture, how it will ultimately create value for share-holders, and what guarantees you have obtained from the buyer about the care of your employees once transferred to them all need to be communicated clearly to the relevant consituencies.